 I’m going to take a flashback to one of my birthday parties: the year was 1993.
-My mother made me one of those upside-down pineapple cakes and my friends (who were also my neighbours) and I watched “Video Hits” and then rode our bikes and rollerblades.
+My mother made me one of those upside-down pineapple cakes and my friends (who were also my neighbors) and I watched “Video Hits” and then rode our bikes and rollerblades.

 That was it.

 So I am starting a new trend.
 I’m taking it right back to 1993 and I am going to say: no more gigantic themed parties with 100 children.
-I have told my kids they can choose 3–5 of their “bestest friends” and they can decide on an activity they’d like to do.
+I have told my kids they can choose 3–5 of their “best friends” and they can decide on an activity they’d like to do.
 This is logical, feasible and most importantly less stressful.

 I tried it out this year on my son who turned 10.
 Guess what?
 Best thing I ever did.